kelsangt/Lets-Be-Friends/README.md

 }
 ```

-Checking for game conditions after user and computer both make a move
+**This function checks game conditions after both the user and the computer make a move**

 ```javascript
 checkEverything(){